ayamdobhal/AyamDobhal/README.md

 - 🎓 I'm currently in the Third Year of Engineering
 - 💻 Mostly, I deal with backend development but also dive into other fields like Machine Learning and Blockchain sometimes
 - ⚽ Goals: To learn more programming languages and focus on writing cleaner and more efficient code
-- 👨‍💻 Right now I'm trying to explore more and more fields to learn more and get experience on different fields
+- 👨‍💻 Currently diving deeper into blockchain and in love with TypeScript

 ## Languages and Tools